online doctor logo

 How do you test for jaw bone infection?

-To diagnose jaw bone infection, your doctor will conduct a physical examination, checking for tenderness, swelling, or warmth around the affected bone along with some of the including:
+To diagnose jaw bone infection, your doctor will conduct a physical examination, checking for tenderness, swelling, or warmth around the affected bone, along with some of the following tests:

 1. Blood tests: Elevated levels of white blood cells and other factors in your blood may indicate that your body is actively fighting an infection.
 If the infection originates in the blood, these tests can help identify the responsible germs.
 While blood tests alone cannot definitively confirm or rule out osteomyelitis, they provide important clues for further diagnostic steps.